holt16589/LiteraryList/README.md

-# LiteraryList - a book review website
+# LiteraryList - a book review website (HarvardX CS50 Project 1)

 Built with Python and Flask